apache/druid/docs/configuration/index.md

 ###### Automatic compaction ioConfig

-Auto-compaction supports a subset of the [IOConfig for Parallel task](../ingestion/native-batch.md).
+Auto-compaction supports a subset of the [ioConfig for Parallel task](../ingestion/native-batch.md).
 The below is a list of the supported configurations for auto-compaction.

 |Property|Description|Default|Required|